upperstream/id3stat/README.md

 The _encoding_ parameter is the encoding of the list file itself, neither the encoding of MP3 files nor of MP3 file names on the file system.
 Currently `UTF-8` (default) and `ShiftJIS` are supported.

+The third syntax gives a _directory_ to test files in.
+All MP3 files are tested in this directory and descendants.

 The `-L` flag indicates to display a licensing notice.
 The `-V` flag indicates to display the version number of `id3stat`.
 The `-H` flag